Number of Medicinal cannabis Prescriptions and Prescribers in Australia

 - The TGA received its first known medicinal cannabis SAS application in 1992.

-- Most cannabis prescription approvals have occurred since 2016, with a nearly 200% increase in the past 6 months.
+- Most cannabis prescription approvals have occurred since 2016, with a nearly 200% increase in the first few months of 2019.

 Who can help to start a medicinal cannabis production and export business?